Exclusive offer: Get 20% off Italian trains with FRECCE4TL, valid ‘til 12/12! Use my code.

 Keen to book?
 Start your search for cheap train tickets from London to Oxford today.
 There’s no need to wait, just head to our Journey Planner at the top of the page.
 If you’d like to find out more information about the journey first, keep reading for FAQs, timetables with first and last train times, as well as tips on booking cheap train tickets.

-FAQs for London to Oxford
+FAQs about the train journey from London to Oxford

 Want to know more about your journey from London to Oxford?
 We've compiled some of the most frequently asked questions by our customers to help you plan your journey.